kin-starters/kinetic-typescript-dapp/README.md

-# Kin DApp Demo
+# Kin Mogami DApp Demo

-The Kin DApp Demo is a lightweight starter app based on the [Solana DApp Scaffold](https://github.com/solana-labs/dapp-scaffold) that will get you up and running with [SDK-less Kin](https://developer.kin.org/tutorials/SDK-less/) as quickly as possible.
+The Kin Mogami DApp Demo is a lightweight starter app based on the [Solana DApp Scaffold](https://github.com/solana-labs/dapp-scaffold) that will get you up and running with [SDK-less Kin](https://developer.kin.org/tutorials/SDK-less/) as quickly as possible.

 ## Getting Started